IEEE 802.1aq: History

 On 4 March 2006 the working group posted 802.1aq draft 0.1.

-In December 2011, SPB was evaluated by the Joint Interoperability Test Command (JITC) and approved for deployment within the US Department of Defense (DoD) because of the ease in integrated OA&M and interoperability with current protocols.
 In March 2012 the IEEE approved the 802.1aq standard.

-In May 2013, the first public multi-vendor interoperability was demonstrated as SPB served as the backbone for Interop 2013 in Las Vegas.
+In May 2013, the first public multivendor interoperability was demonstrated as SPB served as the backbone for Interop 2013 in Las Vegas.
 In 2013 and 2014 SPB was used to build the InteropNet backbone with only one-tenth the resources of prior years.
 During Interop 2014 SPB was used as the backbone protocol which can enable software-defined networking (SDN) functionalities.

 The 2014 Winter Olympics were the first "fabric-enabled" Games using SPB "IEEE 802.1aq" technology.
 During the games this fabric network could handle up to 54 Tbit/s of traffic.